This post is part of the serialization of the first chapter of the Original Green [Unlocking the Mystery of True Sustainability].

 So what’s the alternative?
 What would an economy look like based primarily on conservation rather than consumption?
 Let’s try to imagine:

-the Conserving Economy: Manufacturing
+Conserving Sustaining Economy: Manufacturing

 Some segments would clearly be smaller.
 If we built things to last rather than to be thrown away, the business of building appliances, cars, and even buildings with unwritten expiration dates would be much smaller.